Biological inorganic chemistry of copper in the early ubiquitination pathways

 Aims

-This project will express and isolate the enzyme targets identified by the in vivo study in order to undertake a systematic structure-function study to understand the molecular role of copper in ubiquitination.
+- Express and isolate the enzyme targets identified by our group in order to undertake a systematic structure-function study to understand the molecular role of copper in ubiquitination.

 Research team